On busy move-in day, Class of 2021 settles into Yard dorms

 9

-Vanessa Roser ’21 (left), from Merion Station, Penn., carries boxes up to her new room.
+Vanessa Roser ’21 (left), from Merion Station, Pa., carries boxes up to her new room.
 Stephanie Mitchell/Harvard Staff Photographer

 10